seanieb/seanieb.github.io/README.md

 I studied computer science at NUI, Galway.
 Dropped out of a PhD program.
 Worked as white water Safety Kayaker 🛶 and Raft Guide on the Ottawa River 🇨🇦.
 I've worked for a bunch of startups 🚀 in San Francisco, CA; Digg 👨‍💻, Dropbox 🔐, Patreon 🔐 and Truework 🔐.
 And some others in Ireland 🇮🇪 and Canada 🇨🇦.

 My last two roles were for startups of about 30-50 folks 👨🏽‍💻👩🏿‍💻👩‍💻 in hyper growth 📈.
-At this stage building their security program and hiring security hiring is critical while also securing a service under rapid🏎 development.
+At this stage building their security program and security hiring is critical, while also securing a service under rapid🏎 development.
 This is my dream role.
 I got to work on everything you could imagine!
 Coding, product development, risk planning, security policies & procedures, software engineering, code review, architecture and design implementation, cloud infrastructure, software development, standards & compliance and more!

 ## Elsewhere
 - 🧪 [Github](https://github.com/seanieb/)